nnyyxxxx/dwm/Readme.md

 Important notes
 - These dotfiles use bash as the default shell, and as such be prepared to manually set up your shell if you do not plan on using bash.
+- The DWM folder in your home directory is used as the primary configuration folder, if you remove it every symlink created by the install script will cease to work; and if you want to change anything inside of the dotfiles it is recommended that you make your changes in the DWM folder.
+Most of the configuration is done in the extra directory, that is where you'll find all of the important config files.

 <div align="center">
   <h2>Keybinds overview</h2>